 Not sure what kind of soil you have in the perfect sunny spot you picked out?
 Dig a hole!
 Analyze the layers and get a feel for what you have.
 Another wonderful resource is the web soil map.
 You can use the interactive map to find out what kind of soil has been surveyed in your area.
 The truth is that adding a layer of mulch and straw around where you plan to plant will only help, not hurt.

 A gentle slope is also an ideal feature when deciding on where to put your trees.
 A gentle slope joint with good soil provides ample drainage so your future trees' feet don't get too wet.
 Nearly all fruit and nut trees need good drainage for root health.

 You also want to be sure that the location is one you can easily access to attend to and observe every day.
 The spot just behind our garden was ideal because we can see it from our dining room window, it's not too far of a walk from our back door, and the chicken coop is close by.
 Why do the chickens matter?
-We hope to let our chickens free range in the orchard once it's established - lots of free delcious food there for our flock!
+We hope to get our chickens in the orchard once it's established - lots of free delicious food there for our flock!

 Map Out Your Orchard